feli-ohl/feli-ohl/README.md

 🎓 I'm a dual-degree student in Computer Science and Mathematics, passionate about:

-- 🛡️ Cybersecurity
 - 🤖 Artificial Intelligence
+- 📊 Data Science
 - 💻 Software Development
 - 🎨 Graphic Design